F A Q 'S

 How can I pay for my tickets?

-You can pay for your tickets by most major credit/debit cards both over the phone and online (unfortunately The Ticket Store do not accept American Express).
-You can also pay in cash when The Ticket Store is open on show nights.
+You can pay for your tickets via most major credit/debit cards online (unfortunately we do not accept American Express).

 Can I book in person?

-Unfortunately The Ticket Store is not open for over the counter bookings.
+Unfortunately we are not open for over the counter or over the phone bookings.
 You are welcome to pop in during the 60 minute period that we are open before the start of a show to book.

 Why do I have to pay a booking fee?

-If you have any access requirements then you can call The Ticket Store on 0333 772 7727 to book your tickets.
-The Ticket Store handle these bookings individually so as to determine your specific needs and give the best option available to you.
+If you have any access requirements then you can email us on email@example.com.
+Plymouth Pavilions handle these bookings individually so as to determine your specific needs and give the best option available to you.
 For this reason, our events are not set up to accommodate bookings for customers with access requirements online.

 How will I know that my booking has gone through?

 Once your online booking has confirmed you will receive an email confirmation from The Ticket Store.
-If you complete your booking successfully but don't receive an email confirmation, you can call The Ticket Store on 0333 772 7727 and they’ll be able to look into this for you.
+If you complete your booking successfully but don't receive an email confirmation, you can email The Ticket Store on firstname.lastname@example.org and they’ll be able to look into this for you.

 How do I know when the tickets I want go on sale?